paumayell/pangenomics-workshop/index.md

 > In this research, while studying the available genomes of _S. agalactiae_,
 > Tettelin and collaborators discovered that there was inter-species
 > genome variation, and in consequence that one genome is not enough to
-> describe the genetic repertoir of a species.
+> describe the genetic repertoire of a species.
 > All of the data used in this workshop can be downloaded from:
 >  [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6599284.svg)](https://doi.org/10.5281/zenodo.6599284)
 > More information about this data is available on the [Data page](https://czirion.github.io/comparative-genomics-workshop/data/index.html).